This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon salt plus additional, to taste

-- 3/4 teaspoon fresh ground black pepper plus additional, to taste
+- ¾ teaspoon freshly ground black pepper plus additional, to taste

 - 4 tablespoons vegetable oil divided